The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Results

+Figure \ref{fig:perf-v5} and \ref{fig:perf-v0} show the performance obtained by varying the variance of variations affecting each state and the modality with which variations are introduced.
+The former and the latter figures display the results obtained by using the reward function designed for evolutionary and reinforcement learning algorithms, respectively.
+The variance of the variations affecting the initial state is set to 0.03 rad, i.e., the condition which produced the best results.
+For this analysis, we restrict our experiments to the Hopper, Halfcheetah, and Ant tasks in which the impact of the variations affecting the initial state is smaller.

-Figure \ref{fig:perf-v0} (right) shows the average performance obtained by post-evaluating the agents for 100 episodes during which the distribution of posture perturbations is set to 0.03 and the distribution of action perturbation is set to [0.01, 0.07, 0.13, 0.19, 0.25, 0.31, 0.37, 0.43, 0.49, 0.55].
-As expected, the exposure to large action perturbations permits developing solutions which are robust with respect to this type of perturbations.
+The performance of the evolved agents is computed by post-evaluating them for 10 episodes (left Figures).
+To evaluate also the robustness of robots we report also the performance obtained in a robustness post-evaluation test in which the evolved robot are post-evaluated for 10 sets of 10 episodes in which the variance of the perturbations affecting the initial state is set to 0.1 rad and the distribution of perturbations affecting the action is set to [0.01, 0.07, 0.13, 0.19, 0.25, 0.31, 0.37, 0.43, 0.49, 0.55] (right Figures).

+As expected, the exposure to large action perturbations permits the development of solutions that are robust with respect to this type of perturbation (Figure \ref{fig:perf-v5} and \ref{fig:perf-v0}, right).

-Figure \ref{fig:perf-v5} shows the results obtained with the standard fitness function optimized for reinforcement learning algorithms.
-The agents exposed to large action perturbations outperform the agents of the standard condition also in this case.
-The advantage gained is larger than that observed in Figure \ref{fig:perf-v0}.
-Indeed, it leads to better performance in all environments and in all conditions independently from the modality and from the distribution (Figure \ref{fig:perf-v5}, left).
-This is due to the fact that in this set of experiments the exposure to large action perturbations also reduces the probability that the agents remain trapped in the local minima solutions which consists in standing still without walking.
-Moreover, also in this case the exposure to large action perturbations permits developing solutions which are robust with respect to this type of perturbations (Figure \ref{fig:perf-v5}, right).
+Interestingly, with the reward function designed for reinforcement learning algorithm, a fixed distribution of 0.3 leads to better results than a fixed distribution of 0.01 even when the robots are post-evaluated in the latter condition (Figure \ref{fig:perf-v0}, left).
+This is due to the fact that in this set of experiments, the exposure to large action perturbations also reduces the probability that the agents remain trapped in the local minima solutions which consist in standing still without moving.
+Moreover, also in this case the exposure to large action perturbations permits the development of solutions that are robust with respect to this type of perturbations (Figure \ref{fig:perf-v5}, right).

+The performance differs statistically (Kruskal-Wallis H Test) in all cases ($p<.005$ ) with the exception of the standard post-evaluation results in the case of the ant robots evolved with the reward function designed for evolutionary algorithms ($p=.138$) and of the halfcheetah robots evolved with the reward function designed for reinforcement learning algorithms ($p=.0055$).